stellar/stellar-core/docs/software/commands.md

     (containing `PaymentOp` and `ManageBuyOfferOp` operations respectively).
     The fraction of DEX transactions generated is defined by the `dextxpercent` parameter (accepts integer value from 0 to 100).
+  * `soroban_upload` mode generates soroban TXs that upload random wasm blobs.
+    Many of these TXs are invalid and not applied, so this test is appropriate for herder and overlay tests.
+  * `soroban_invoke_setup` mode create soroban contract instances to be used by `soroban_invoke`.
+This mode must be run before `soroban_invoke`.
+  * `soroban_invoke` mode generates valid soroban TXs that invoke a resource intensive contract.
+Each invocation picks a random amount of resources between some bound.
+Resource bounds can be set with the `dataentrieslow`, `dataentrieshigh`, `kilobyteslow`, `kilobyteshigh`, `txsizelow`, `txsizehigh`, `cpulow`, `cpuhigh`, where CPU bounds correspond to instruction count.

   Non-`create` load generation makes use of the additional parameters:
   * when a nonzero `spikeinterval` is given, a spike will occur every